1st Lux Style Awards

-The 2002 Lux Style Awards, officially known as the 1st Lux Style Awards ceremony, presented by the Lux Style Awards, honours the best films of 2001 and took place between 18–20 February 2002.
+The 2002 Lux Style Awards, officially known as the 1st Lux Style Awards ceremony, presented by the Lux Style Awards, honours the best films of 2001 and took place between 18 and 20 February 2002.
 The programme was developed and led by Naheed Chowdhry, who co-created the concept with Frieha Altaf.
 "I wanted to ensure that there was a sustainable legacy created that impartially assessed contributors and gave back to society through scholarships in the arts and culture arena", says Chowdhry."One that would go on to be recognised as the 'Oscars' of Pakistan."

 This year, the city of Karachi played host to the Pakistani Film Industry.

-The official ceremony took place on 18 February 2002, at the Karachi Air Force Base, in Karachi.
-During the ceremony, Lux Style Awards were awarded in 27 competitive categories.
+The official ceremony took place on 18 February 2002, at the Karachi Air Force Base, in Karachi During the ceremony, Lux Style Awards were awarded in 27 competitive categories.
 The ceremony was televised in Pakistan and internationally on ARY Digital.
 Actor Reema Khan hosted the ceremony.